Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Regression Adjustment for Horvitz-Thompson Estimator

 \subsection{Asymptotic Efficiency of LOORA-HT}

 We now examine the asymptotic efficiency of the LOORA-HT estimator.
-Theorem~\ref{thm:asym_dist_HT} established that $\widehat{\tau}_{\textup{LHT}}$ is asymptotically normal with a well-defined limiting variance.
-In this subsection, we show that under simple random assignment, the asymptotic variance of LOORA-HT coincides with that of the regression-adjusted estimator with interaction terms proposed by \citet{lin2013agnostic} for complete random assignment.
-This result implies that LOORA-HT achieves the same asymptotic efficiency as Lin’s estimator, despite being constructed under a different assignment mechanism and without explicitly introducing interaction terms between treatment indicators and covariates.

-The distinction between simple and complete random assignment is largely asymptotically negligible, but it matters for finite samples and for the structure of the adjustment.
-Lin’s specification augments the regression model with treatment--covariate interaction terms, effectively doubling the number of covariate coefficients to be estimated.
-While this ensures consistency and efficiency in large samples, it can also increase the dimensionality of the regression problem and lead to instability when the number of covariates is large relative to the sample size.
-By contrast, LOORA-HT achieves the same asymptotic efficiency through a leave-one-out regularized adjustment that avoids interactions and remains computationally stable even with high-dimensional covariates.
+Theorem~\ref{thm:asym_dist_HT_wo_lim} established the asymptotic normality of LOORA-HT.
+In this subsection, we show that under simple random assignment, LOORA-HT is asymptotically efficient among the class of Horvitz-Thompson linearly adjusted estimators, defined as estimators of the form,